Lesterpaintstheworld/terminal-velocity/initial_content_mapping.md

 ## Key Areas for Integration and Integration Opportunities
 1. **AI Economic Research**
    - **Integration Opportunities**:
      - Extract insights on the economic implications of UBC and AI integration, emphasizing the potential for equitable resource distribution and societal transformation.
      - Highlight connections between character arcs and economic themes, especially in relation to UBC.
+     - Integrate findings from economic models to inform character decisions and plot developments.
    - **Proposed Actions**:
      - Execute the initial content mapping by analyzing the files for isolated information clusters.
      - Create a detailed plan for integrating the identified content into the narrative.